Mount Eliza (Western Australia): Colonisation (1827–1900)

-Captain James Stirling, Commander of the HMS Success inspected the Swan River in 1827 hoping to establish a future colony.
-Climbing the peak of Mount Eliza, it is said he commented that the surround country, meandering river and distant mountains are 'particularly grand'.
+Captain James Stirling, Commander of HMS Success, inspected the Swan River in 1827 hoping to establish a future colony.
+Climbing the peak of Mount Eliza, it is said he commented that the surround country, meandering river and distant mountains are "particularly grand".

 Noongar elder Yellegonga supposedly accepted the newcomers as Stirling founded the Colony of Western Australia at Perth on 1 June 1829.

 In 1832, Surveyor General John Septimus Roe refused permission to cut timber on Mount Eliza and indicated it should be reserved for public purposes.
 However, first export from the colony was 5 t of Jarrah logged from Mount Eliza in 1836.

 In 1896, the upper levels of lots along the Mount Eliza scarp were resumed to Perth park, later named Kings Park.

 Land usage

 Tourism

 A variety of Kings Park tourist activities are interlinked with Mount Eliza such as Aboriginal cultural experiences, guided walks, walkways and overall sightseeing.